Miriam Saphira: Career

 Trained as a psychologist, Saphira has researched and written about topics including incest, the sexual abuse of children, prostitution, rape, lesbian and gay rights, and violence against women.
 She worked with sex offenders, and supported incarcerated women.
 Her 1981 book, The Sexual abuse of children, was the first book on sexual abuse in New Zealand and became an important work for people working with either children and offenders.

 Saphira was a member of the Broadsheet collective, a feminist magazine, from 1977 to 1984.
 She served as joint secretary general of the International Lesbian and Gay Association from 1986 to 1988, and was a founding trustee of the New Zealand AIDS Foundation (now the Burnett Foundation Aotearoa).

 In 2007, Saphira founded the Charlotte Museum, New Zealand's only museum on lesbian culture.
 The need for the museum became apparent to Saphira when she tried to donate objects to the Lesbian and Gay Archives of New Zealand that they could not accept.
 The museum is named for two members of the KG Club committee, Charlotte Prime and Charlotte Smith, who died around the time of the museum's founding.
+In 2008, The Charlotte Museum Trust published a book edited by Saphira, about lesbian history.
 In April 2024, the museum held a pop-up exhibition dedicated to Saphira when she retired for health reasons from her positions as secretary of the board and museum trustee.